Dollywood's Splash Country: History

 In 2004, Dolly's Splash Country changed its name to Dollywood's Splash Country.
-Also in 2004, Dollywood's Splash Country added Big Bear Plunge and debuted the Riverside Retreats.
+That same year, Dollywood's Splash Country added Big Bear Plunge and debuted the Riverside Retreats.

 In 2005, the park opened Bear Mountain Fire Tower, a multi-level play structure, and quick-service restaurant Brushfire Grill.

-In 2006, Dollywood's Splash Country added an attraction consisting of twin speed slides called Fire Tower Falls.
-This attraction opened up a new path up to the Mountain Waves attraction.
+In 2006, Dollywood's Splash Country added an attraction consisting of twin-speed slides called Fire Tower Falls.
+This attraction opened up a new path to the Mountain Waves attraction.

-In 2010, Dollywood's Splash Country added Slick Rock Racer, a four lane mat slide, spanning 300 ft in length.
+In 2010, Dollywood's Splash Country added Slick Rock Racer, a four-lane mat slide, spanning 300 ft in length.
 The ride starts with an initial dip to build speed allowing riders to gain additional momentum to propel them to the finish.
 This ride was a $1 million expansion located between Mountain Twist and Raging River Rapids.

-In 2013, Dollywood's Splash Country opened RiverRush.
-RiverRush uses ProSlide Technology's hydromagnetic technology to propel the rafts up hills.
-Dollywood's Splash Country also introduced the TimeSaver H2O pass allowing guests to reserve their place in an attraction line.
-Dollywood's Splash Country's logo received minor update.
+In 2013, Dollywood's Splash Country opened River Rush.
+River Rush uses ProSlide Technology's hydromagnetic technology to propel the rafts up hills.
+Dollywood's Splash Country also introduced the Timesaver H2O pass allowing guests to reserve their place in an attraction line.
+Dollywood's Splash Country logo received minor updates.

-In 2017, a new attraction called TailSpin Racer, was opened at the entrance to the park.
-Wild River Falls saw a major facelift including new paint on the slides' exteriors.
+In 2017, a new attraction called Tailspin Racer was opened at the entrance to the park.
+Wild River Falls saw a major facelift, including new paint on the slides' exteriors.